RuckerGauge/blePeripheral/README.md

     https://git.kernel.org/pub/scm/bluetooth/bluez.git/tree/doc/mgmt-api.txt#n2570
     looks like there is a patch for bluez Bluez PATCH v1 0/6] Add support of setting advertiing intervals https://www.spinics.net/lists/linux-bluetooth/msg84105.html

 Okay looks like we need to wait unitl this is implemented https://lkml.org/lkml/2020/3/30/1024 for the pi OS.
+Appears to be available on android??
+    it works by adding two new methods to LEAdvertisingManager1